jimmieego/reading-notes/CSS/CSS-in-Depth.md

 3. *The use of fluid layouts*.
 This approach allows containers to scale to different sizes based on the width of the viewport.

 ### Mobile first

+A mobile-first approach means the type of media query you’ll use the most should be `min-width`.
+You’ll write your mobile styles first, outside of any media queries.
+Then you’ll work your way up to larger breakpoints.

 When designing for mobile touchscreen devices, be sure to make all the key action items large enough to easily tap with a finger.
 Don’t make your users zoom in in order to tap precisely on a tiny button or link.